survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 As earlier, we can use the same idea of two components here.
 There will be a component for the higher level (i.e. `Lanes`) and for the lower level (i.e. `Lane`).
 The higher level component will deal with lane ordering.
 A `Lane` will render itself (i.e. name and `Notes`) and have basic manipulation operations.

-Just as with `Notes` we are going to need a set of actions.
+Just as with `Notes`, we are going to need a set of actions.
 For now it is enough if we can just create new lanes so we can create a corresponding action for that as below:

 **app/actions/LaneActions.js**